hahnpv/redsquare-bluesquare/README.md

 This code does NOT upload any data to challonge, but it could be modified to submit results.

-Requires pychal (https://pypi.org/project/pychal/) and Kivy (https://kivy.org/#home)
+Requires pychallonge (https://github.com/ZEDGR/pychallonge) and Kivy (https://kivy.org/#home)

 Definitely alpha.
 Like most of my bots...